irecsys/DeepCARSKit/README.md

 ## News & Updates
 **03/19/2022**: We release DeepCARSKit [v1.0.0](https://github.com/RUCAIBox/RecBole/releases/tag/v1.0.0).

+## API Documents
+You can refer to the API doc of DeepCARSKit produced by Sphinx from [here](https://github.com/irecsys/DeepCARSKit/tree/main/doc/build/html).

+We also suggest you to refer to [RecBole API](https://recbole.io/docs/).

 ## Data Sets & Preparation
 A list of available data sets for research on context-aware recommender systems can be found [here](https://github.com/irecsys/CARSKit/tree/master/context-aware_data_sets).
 We provide two data sets (i.e., DePaulMovie and TripAdvisor) in the library.
 You can refer to its data format, such as depaulmovie.inter.